 I also revisited the Lama temple which has become my favorite temple in Beijing and the Summer Palace where I took a two to three hours walk around Kunming Lake.
 On my last full evening in Beijing, I watched the sunset on the North Side of the Forbidden City and ascended “Prospect Hill” in Jingshan Park once more.

 The language barrier – an experience

 As I have mentioned numerous times before, apart from eight words I don’t speak mandarin yet.
-As much as this has scared me before coming to Beijing for the first time, when I only knew “Ni hao” in chinese, the more I feel at ease despite the language barrier.
-I try to learn as many new words in mandarin as I can, but I have also learned how to communicate without chinese language skills, using gestures and signs.
+As much as this scared me before coming to Beijing for the first time, when I only knew “Ni hao” in Chinese, the more I feel at ease despite the language barrier.
+I try to learn as many new words in mandarin as I can, but I have also learned how to communicate without Chinese language skills, using gestures and signs.
 This has put me in many hilarious and entertaining situations and put me in touch with the locals.

 What I miss (since I am back home)

 - The vibrancy and the hectic, the hustle and bustle of China’s capital.

 - The friendliness and curiosity of the locals plus the diversity of the people.
 A female from of one my cooking classes who works as an English Teacher told me that there is no other place in China where you can meet Chinese locals from all parts of the country.

 - The many cultural sights – Beijing is a real mecca for culture enthusiasts like me.